FrenetGatewaydeFretes/docker-nginx-magento19/README.md

 There are three folders:

-- docker-magento19 - that is the folder for Docker files
+- docker - that is the folder for Docker files
 - src - that is the root folder, where Magento source files should in here as a folder (here this container can set multiple sites)

 ### Starting the container

-Just open your terminal and navigate to docker-magento19 of this project.
+Just open your terminal and navigate to foler `docker` of this project.
 Type:

 `docker-compose up -d`